-What is the difference between Full Spectrum CBD Oil vs Isolate?
+What is the difference between Full Spectrum, Broad Spectrum and Isolate?
 This is often one of the first questions asked by those diving into the world of CBD for the first time.
 Once you understand the difference between these, you’ll be better equipped to make an educated decision on which CBD oil product to buy for your needs.

-The two most popular types of CBD oil used today are Full Spectrum and Isolate.
+The three most popular types of CBD oil used today are Full Spectrum, Broad Spectrum and Isolate.
 You may also come across products labeled as “Whole Plant” or “Pure CBD.”
 This article will explain the differences and similarities among these.

 Full Spectrum CBD Oil